JesperHartsuiker/IoT-module/Team Workspace/Pol_Toni/exercises/activity03/README.md

 # Exercise 03

-For the third exercise we wrote two different Node-RED programs.
+For the third exercise we followed the lab task documentation.

 ## Before Addressing the Exercises